microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 from your Azure AD Administrator.
 That principal must have Contributor permissions on the Azure ML Workspace.

-### Set up Multi-Stage Pipeline
+### Set up MLOps Pipeline

-Now that you have all the required resources created from the IaC pipeline, you can set up the pipeline necessary for deploying your ML model to production.
-The pipeline has a sequence of stages for:
+Now that you have all the required resources created from the IaC pipeline, you can set up the Azure DeveOps pipeline that will run the Azure ML pipeline.

-1. **Terraform:** provisions the Azure environment including Azure ML workspace and Databricks workspace.
-1. **Azure ML CI:** performs linting, unit testing, uploads notebooks to Databricks, sets up the Azure ML connection to Databricks, and publishes a training pipeline.
-Invokes the Azure ML service to trigger the published training pipeline to train, evaluate, and register a model.

 ### Set up the Pipeline